-Once again, we introduce you to another computer aided design (CAD) software battle and in this round, SolidWorks will be sparring against PTC Creo also known as Pro E. First and foremost, it is important that we state their involvement with 3D and surface modelling which means they can be compared.
+Once again, we introduce you to another computer-aided design (CAD) software battle and in this round, SolidWorks will be sparring against PTC Creo also known as Pro E. First and foremost, it is important that we state their involvement with 3D and surface modeling which means they can be compared.
 But before pitting these two CAD applications together, here is an introduction of what they are and do.

 An Introduction to Pro Engineering